KULeuven-MICAS/snitch_cluster/docs/tutorial/streamer_design.md

 Accelerators attain peak performance when data continuously streams into them; otherwise, they spend cycles waiting for data availability.
 Delays often occur due to mismatched data arrangements in shared memory or congestion among accelerators accessing the same banks concurrently.

 It's crucial to differentiate between the data layout in memory and the access pattern of an accelerator.
-The figure below shows two different memory layouts and how an accelerator would get the data.
+The figure below shows two different data layouts and how an accelerator would get the data.
 The memory address on the top-right corner is a guide to show the adresses of each data element.
 Assume each column represents a separate memory bank and each block signifies a data element, with each bank having only one read and one write access port.

 ![image](https://github.com/KULeuven-MICAS/snitch_cluster/assets/26665295/4428f8d7-2d35-4605-8bec-92929d195643)

 The data layout refers to the arrangement of data contents in memory, while the access pattern pertains to how accelerators retrieve data from memory, such as contiguous or strided access.
-On the left-bottom of the figure, the data layout in memory organizes the inputs and outputs on each bank.
-The accelerator's data access needs to be configured to access data continuously in different cycles with appropriate stride memory address stride pointing to the memory addresses.
+On the left of the figure, the data layout in memory organizes the inputs and outputs on each bank.
+The accelerator's data access needs to be configured to access data continuously with appropriate memory address strides pointing to the memory addresses.

 For example, if the data is arranged in memory layout 1, then input A needs to get data in addresses `[0, 4, 8, 12]` and in the exact order.
 That means the starting `base_address_a=0` and skip counts with `temporal_stride_a=4`.
 The `target_address_a` is computed in a simple loop: